iluwatar/java-design-patterns/game-loop/README.md

 ---
-title: "Game Loop Design Pattern | Java Design Patterns for Smooth Gaming Experience"
+title: "Game Loop Pattern in Java: Mastering Smooth Game Mechanics"
+shortTitle: Game Loop
 description: "Learn about the Game Loop design pattern, its implementation in Java, and how it ensures smooth gameplay by continuously updating game state, processing inputs, and rendering.
 Ideal for real-time simulations and gaming."
 category: Behavioral
 language: en